 Where the login failure persists - after confirming and manually entering your credentials (for example the Agent Key) - it may be a communication issue between the device and our servers.

 To determine whether this is the case, the first step is to check if our servers are reachable from the machine.
-To achieve this, simply open Internet Explorer and navigate to the following Agent upload URLs for your territory.
+To achieve this, simply open Microsoft Edge and navigate to the following Agent upload URLs for your territory.